Yeast infections

 What is yeast infection?

 Yeast infection is caused by a fungus.
-Certain types of yeast may be harmless in the mouth, bowels, vagina, and skin.
+Some types of yeast may be harmless in the mouth, bowels, vagina, and skin.
 Under certain conditions, an overgrowth of yeast can happen.
-This may cause itching and burning in the vagina and on the outer parts of the genitals (vulva).
+This may cause itching and burning on the vagina and outer parts of the genitals (vulva).

 Yeast is often not sexually transmitted.
-Male partners often do not need treatment, unless they have symptoms.
+Male partners often do not need to be treated, unless they have symptoms.

-Signs can be very mild to severe.
+Signs can be mild to severe.
 Some signs are:

 - Itching and/or burning